oliver-clark/oliver-clark.github.io/_pages/about.md

 - Weekly Internal Medicine grand rounds at UCSF, WashU, Washington University at Seattle, and Emory university
 - The Annals of Internal Medicine Consult Guys
 - CBC News: The World at Six
+- MKBHD on Youtube for the latest updates in the world of tech
 - Alllllll Toronto Maple Leafs games!

-Over the next few weeks and months, this website will continue to be updated with a CV and blog posts.
+Over the months of my residency, I'll continue to update this website with blog posts on my research - this will serve as a research diary for me, and hopefully a source of information for others.